Being Healthy is Easier in an RV

 Of course, unless you have a huge amount of self discipline this doesn’t work.
 If you keep junk food sitting around, odds are you’re going to eat it.
 I’ve found that I’m not strong enough to avoid the junk.
 If there’s Cool Ranch Doritos, they will be eaten very quickly… So we have to be conscious about what we buy at the grocery store.

 Many years ago we watched the documentary “Fat, Sick and Nearly Dead“.
 It had an impact on us and we were one of the many people who went out and bought a Breville Juicer (yeah, yeah, I know, the marketing got to us).

 After the initial motivation of the movie wore off we dug in and did more research on the benefits and found that there are too many benefits to ignore.
 The downside is the time it takes to prepare and clean up, but we’ve made a commitment to our health and try to juice everyday.

-Many campgrounds offer workout centers however it’s been rare for us to find many with free weights.
+Many campgrounds offer workout centers, however, it has been rare for us to find many with free weights.
 I’ve had some in the RV over the years and in the past year upgraded to larger weights to gain a bit more size.
-Even if you don’t have weights there are so many things you can do to still get in a good workout.
+Even if you don’t have weights, there are so many things you can do to still get in a good workout.

 Fresh Food and Farmer’s Markets

 You are LITERALLY what you eat.
 One of the things we’ve enjoyed throughout our travels is eating fresh food from local farmers and at markets.

 California has taken the cake of providing mind blowing fruit that you can often buy directly from local farmers, but we’ve been able to enjoy fresh local food all over.

 Sometimes when people give their opinions about health and wellness others can get their undies in a bunch.
 This is just to share with others how RVing has made it a little bit easier for us to stay on top of this area of our lives and hopefully can be a reminder to others to stay on top of their health in whatever way they see fit (pun intended).